yetulaxman/linux-2/index.md

 # Course pre-requirements

-Before Linux-2, you should have completed Linux-1, or equivalently,
+Before this coursy, you should know the basics of linux command line usage, e.g. having completed Linux-1, or equivalently,

 - be familiar with basic Linux command line use and shell programming
 - be familiar with some text editor such as Emacs, Vi or Nano
 - have access to a Linux (virtual) machine, preferably with rights to install additional utility software
+- have an account at CSC and access to a computing project

 # Lectures